 In the UK, it is not a legal requirement to become a member of any organisation or regulatory body.
 The fact is, however, if you are a member of an organisation that ensures its hypnotherapists are trained to high standards, this will be a big selling point to a lot of your prospective clients.
 Clients will often choose to work with you instead of the hypnotherapist down the road, just because you’re a member of a professional hypnotherapy organisation.
 Being a member of an organisation such as this immediately shows your clients that you know what you’re doing, and that you are a recognised professional in your field.

-Upon successful completion of our Hypnotherapy Diploma Course, you will be eligible to join a range of UK professional bodies and associations, such as the General Hypnotherapy Register (GHR), the British Institute of Hypnotherapy and NLP (BIH) and the Federation of Holistic Therapists (FHT).
+Upon successful completion of our Hypnotherapy Diploma Course, as well as getting your first years’ NGH membership (included with the course), you will be eligible to join a range of UK professional bodies and associations, such as the National Council for Hypnotherapy (NCH), General Hypnotherapy Register (GHR), British Institute of Hypnotherapy and NLP (BIH) and Federation of Holistic Therapists (FHT).

 You have the potential to earn a great income as a qualified hypnotherapist.
 You will be your own boss, so you’re free to work whenever you like, and charge whatever you believe your services are worth.
 Some hypnotherapists charge as little as £20 per hour/session.
 However, as a general rule, most of our qualified hypnotherapists charge between £65-250 per session.